cjwallace/genderalize/README.md

 > The astronaut drank his coffee.

-where a gender-specific pronoun ("his") was used with a gender neutral term.
+where a gender-specific pronoun ("his") was used with a gender neutral noun (astronaut).
 It also presents functions to replace gendered pronouns, turning the above text into

 > The astronaut drank her coffee.